 Courses offered at FE Colleges

-- GCSE or A levels The GCSE offer at each college will vary, there is often a large choice of different subjects and all will offer English and maths
+- GCSE or A levels - The GCSE and A level offer at each college will vary.
+However, all will offer English and maths.

-- Vocational subjects are related to a broad employment area (such as business, IT, engineering or health & social care) and can lead to a large variety of different types of work, apprenticeships and university courses
+- Vocational subjects are related to a broad employment area (such as business, IT, engineering or health & social care) and can lead to a variety of different types of work, apprenticeships and higher education courses.

 - Practical Vocational Courses (often now called Tech Levels) that lead to specific jobs such as hairdressing, plumbing, or engineering.

-- Apprenticeships where a student undertakes paid work predominantly or completely with an employer and is assessed either in that workplace by a visiting assessor, or by attending a college for a day or week at a time.
+- Apprenticeships where a student undertakes paid work with an employer and is assessed either in the workplace by a visiting assessor, or by attending a college for a day or week at a time.